gabbifish/distributed-dns/README.md

 # Distributed DNS Server Cluster
-This implementation of a distributed DNS server cluster allows multiple nodes to respond to DNS queries, while maintaining consistent resource records among them and propogating the addition of new resource records to one node.
+This implementation of a distributed DNS server cluster allows multiple nodes (nameservers) to respond to direct DNS queries, while maintaining consistent resource records among them and propogating the addition of new resource records to one node.

 This is a course project for the autumn 2017 offering of Stanford [CS244B](http://cs244b.scs.stanford.edu).